 My research focuses on American literature and particularly how it relates to the idea of Europe.
 In my doctoral dissertation, I examined how the poet William Carlos Williams relates to ideas of tradition and Europe in his oeuvre.
 I have also published work on space/place in the work of different authors, such as F. Scott Fitzgerald, Ernest Hemingway, and Jack Kerouac.
 I am particularly interested in questions of ecocriticism and space, but have also investigated specific themes such as nostalgia, agency, and science in relation to literature.
 Overall, my research interests span the areas of modernism, poetry, place, the history of ideas, and ecocriticism.

 My current research project The Europe Trope examines how American poetry portrays and constructs Europe.
-The project has received support from funding agencies such as The Swedish Royal Academy of Sciences and the Birgit and Gad Rausing Foundation for Research in the Humanities.
+The project has received support from funding agencies such as The Swedish Royal Academy of Sciences, the Birgit and Gad Rausing Foundation for Research in the Humanities, and Riksbankens Jubileumsfond.

 Collaborations and projects